nilium/codf/README.md

 #### Regular Expressions

-Regular expressions are written as #/regex/, where internal /s can be escaped using \/.
+Regular expressions are written as %/regex/, where internal /s can be escaped using \/.
 These are treated as re2 regular expressions and parsed using the stdlib regexp package.

-    empty-regex  #//;
+    empty-regex  %//;
-    simple-regex #/foo/;
+    simple-regex %/foo/;
-    slash-regex  #/foo\/bar/;
+    slash-regex  %/foo\/bar/;

-Regular expressions are represented as `*regexp.Regexp`.
+Regular expressions are represented as `\*regexp.Regexp`.

 #### Arrays